christopher5106/christopher5106.github.io/_posts/2015-09-23-roi-max-pooling-and-shareable-layers-fast-and-accurate-deeplearning-nets.markdown

 6. data layer

-I will feed the data layer with extracted rectangles images, a label, position t_x, t_y, t_w and t_o.
+I will feed the data layer with extracted rectangles images, and for each reactangle, a label, position t_x, t_y, t_w and t_o.

 #Feature map net